Boiler controls not working?

 We almost daren’t say it but have you checked that you’ve not accidentally turned down your hot water instead of your heating?
 It sounds silly but confusing the controls is easily done.
 You’d be surprised how many people call out an engineer thinking there’s a major problem with their boiler controller, only to discover they’ve pressed the wrong buttons.

 Believe it or not, a lot of appliance faults can be easily fixed by doing a soft reset.
 Simply turn the power off on your boiler, wait for at least 60 seconds and then turn it back on again.
 Keep in mind that when you reset your boiler it may reset the boiler timer clock too.
 Follow the instructions we shared earlier in our guide on setting boiler timers or your boiler will end up turning on and off at very random times.

 Boiler controller still not working?
 Let us help!

 If you’re still having problems with a boiler programmer and can’t identify what’s going wrong, it’s probably best to seek the help of a Gas Safe registered engineer.
 They will be able to troubleshoot your boiler timer and controls to see if there’s an easy fix or whether there’s a bigger problem with your central heating system.

-Save on the cost of expensive call-out and repair charges by taking out home cover.
+Yu may be able to save on the cost of expensive call-out and repair charges by taking out home cover.
 Our package includes repairs to your boiler and controls, including any faults that prevent you from being able to control the timing or temperature of your boiler.
-Call our friendly team of experts on 0800 368 9881 to find out more or get a quote online.
+Call our friendly team of experts on 0330 912 4843 to find out more or get a quote online.